Lumino7/Rostr/README.md

 #### Video Demo: https://youtu.be/G2NV0U9wkws?si=gLFQWPj6MTs4SmPK

+#### How to run:
+-The project is hosted in Python Anywhere: https://lumino.pythonanywhere.com

 #### Description:

 Rostr is a web app for organizations to manage their members' daily work schedule.
 It enables managers/admin to create, edit, or delete shifts, and employees to view their and other staff's shifts.
 Members are automatically notified of changes in their schedule via email.